-- 7.82 Policy WLP8.26 relates to the 'Relocation and Replacement of Development Affected by Coastal Erosion' and identifies that a significant number of residential properties are at risk from coastal erosion within the next 100 years, and that a small number of properties at Easton Bavents are at the most imminent risk with a number of properties already being lost to erosion over the last 5 years.
-It is a key objective of the Local Plan, in accordance with the NPPF, to make provision for development that needs to be relocated from the coastal change management areas. - 7.83 Under allocation policy WLP6.1, there is a unique opportunity to set aside land for the relocation of properties at risk (or already lost) from coastal erosion to a sustainable location.
+- 7.87 Policy WLP8.26 relates to the 'Relocation and Replacement of Development Affected by Coastal Erosion' and identifies that a significant number of residential properties are at risk from coastal erosion within the next 100 years, and that a small number of properties at Easton Bavents are at the most imminent risk with a number of properties already being lost to erosion over the last 5 years.
+It is a key objective of the Local Plan, in accordance with the NPPF, to make provision for development that needs to be relocated from the coastal change management areas. - 7.88 Under allocation policy WLP6.1, there is a unique opportunity to set aside land for the relocation of properties at risk (or already lost) from coastal erosion to a sustainable location.
 One of the criteria of the policy is that seven plots (equal to those which have been lost since 2011) should be set aside for relocation.
 Owners of properties at risk from erosion are not obliged to take on these plots.
-However, if they are not taken up after a period of five years following the completion of the development then the plots can be made available for the provision of affordable housing.

-7.84 Securing the seven plots for this purpose would need to be through a S106 legal agreement, should outline permission be granted.
-Officers consider that the opportunity to provide a relocation opportunity to residential property owners affected by coastal erosion is a significant public benefit of this scheme and meets a key objective of policies WLP6.1 and WLP8.26.
+However, if they are not taken up after a period of five years following the completion of the development then the plots can be made available for the provision of affordable housing. - 7.89 Securing the seven plots for this purpose is set out in detail in the final draft S106 legal agreement.
+This obligation has involved significant work between officers and the applicant team to ensure that this significant public benefit of the development proposal is delivered through any grant of planning permission.
+The obligation, summarised, is as follows: - Before the Occupation of 75% of the Market Housing Units the Owners will provide a means of vehicular and pedestrian access to base course level and all available services to the boundary of the Coastal Erosion Re-location Plots in accordance with the plans and specifications to be approved by the Council; - Thereafter once the Coastal Erosion Re-location Plots have been laid out to the reasonable satisfaction of the Council they shall be conveyed by the Owners to the Council together with all necessary rights and easements for the consideration of £1.00 (one pound); - The Council shall make available the Coastal Erosion Re-location Plots to Eligible Coastal Residents for the consideration of £1.00 (one pound) for a minimum period of 5 years from the date of the transfer;